 Week by week guide

-The size of baby at 36 weeks is like a romaine lettuce and reaching the peak of growth.
+The size of baby at 36 weeks pregnant is like a romaine lettuce and reaching the peak of growth.
 Your umbilical cord has been supplying food on tap until now, so when they’re born they’ll need to learn to wait between feeds.
-This might explain all that crying you’ll hear in the first few days or weeks.
+This might explain why your newborn is crying in the first few days or weeks.
 Your placenta has been acting as lungs so baby’s birth will be a really steep learning curve as they take that first breath of air in the big wide world.
 On the subject of their breathing, if you’re decorating the nursery near the due date, try to make sure the room has a few days to ventilate before your tiny new lodger checks-in.

-Changes in you and your body at 36 weeks
+What happens to your body at 36 weeks pregnant?

 Forgotten what your feet look like?
 Does your bump enter the room well before you do?
 Feel like you’re doing the penguin waddle?
 That’s trimester three for you.